 The Model S “standard range” is actually an S75D, which was produced under this name for a short time.
 But since March 2019 it is no longer produced.

 The difference between the capacity built into the battery and the effectively usable capacity differs depending on the battery type.
 When choosing a used car, this can be an important reason for decision, besides the degradation of the battery.
-Read more information about this in this article.
+Read more information about this in this post.